-Why is this national park free?
+Why is entrance to this national park free?
 Back in the 1930’s the park was being assembled from privately-owned land and still-active communities.
 These communities and the states of Tennessee and North Carolina paid for Newfound Gap Road which joins two main entrances of the park.
 When the area was handed over to the Federal government, there was a stipulation that “no toll or license fee shall ever be imposed…” to travel the road.